 South Cornwall is a great location for a coastal break as there are some small, attractive beaches found here and they are coupled with charming fishing villages.
 Close to the unspoilt fishing village of Polperro, you will find the beach at Lansallos and Cornwall’s best-kept secret, Lantic Bay (above).
 Like the beach at Porthcurno, there is a Mediterranean feel here and the white sand here is great for families, however, Lantic Bay is difficult to reach and bathing here can be hazardous.
 The village of Polperro is also widely regarded as a must visit location!

 A little further along the coast from Polperro is the seaside town of Looe which has a popular family beach.
 Unfortunately, dogs are banned all year from the beach in Looe, but in West Looe, there is a dog-friendly beach at Hannafore.
 Whitsand Bay is a three-mile stretch of golden sand in the South of the county and thus is extremely popular with surfers and families alike.
 Other beaches worth a visit during your South Cornwall holiday include; Talland Bay, Samphire Beach, and Portnadler Bay.

 If you would like to know more information about some of the safest beaches in the county, take a look at our guide to Lifeguarded Beaches in Cornwall.
-For everything else Cornwall, be sure to take a look at our guide to Cornwall food and drink, our map of Cornwall, and our extensive things to do guide and top places to visit!
+For everything else Cornwall, be sure to take a look at our guide to Cornwall food and drink, our map of Cornwall, and our extensive things to do guide and top places to visit, including some absolute gems!
 If you're bringing your pet pooch on holiday with you, be sure to check out the best dog friendly beaches in Cornwall!
 If you're worried about jellyfish, check out our guide on how to stay safe.